 BONNIE HUDSON, bookkeeper/office manager

 Bonnie is the most veteran of The Columbian-Progress staff, having been employed with the company since 1984.
 She began work at the newspaper as an ad rep and was later promoted to ad director, where she continued in that role for 16 years.
 For the last 10 years, she has served as business manager.
 She and her husband, Jimmy, have been married 28 years and have three children, Phillip (April) Grayson, Tiffany (Matthew) Campbell and Jamie Hudson and six grandchildren, Alex, Samuel and Chase Grayson and Hagen, Hudson and Holden Campbell.
 She is a member of North Columbia Baptist Church and enjoys spending time with her “grands” and traveling with friends in her free time.

 WRIGHT NICHOLS, production manager

-Wright is a lifelong Mississippian that grew up in Jackson.
+Wright is a lifelong Mississippian who grew up in Jackson.
 He attended The Citadel and William Carey University.
 Wright has been in the graphic design business for 23 years; 17 of those in the newspaper industry.
 He is married to Carey Sullivan of Hattiesburg, and is the father of twin girls, Emily and Maggie.
-They attend Temple Baptist Church in Hattiesburg.
+They attend Main Street Methodist Church in Hattiesburg.